No Matter How You Feel Right Now, Your Life Is Worth Living

 If you are still breathing, God is not finished with the work he is doing in your life.
-You have purpose, and that purpose is to live to the glory of God.
+You have a purpose, and that purpose is to live to the glory of God.
 It’s okay to be afraid; that’s a normal human emotion.
 It’s okay to feel like a complete failure.
 That’s why Jesus came.
 He came because you and I couldn’t be what we need to be.
-Trust in Christ as your savior, and take courage, “for he who is in you is greater than he who is in the world” (1 John 4:4).
+Trust in Christ as your Savior, and take courage, “for he who is in you is greater than he who is in the world” (1 John 4:4).

 You can be confident that God will save "everyone who calls on the name of the Lord" (Acts 2:21; Rom.
 10:13).
-He has "placed His seal on us, and put His Spirit in our hearts as a pledge of what is to come" (2 Cor.
+He has "placed his seal on us, and put his Spirit in our hearts as a pledge of what is to come" (2 Cor.
 1:22).
-And he is faithful to keep you safe and secure in his loving hands each step along the way, through the most seemingly ordinary things of life, even when you cannot discern his sure and steady hand in all he wills (Heb.
+And he is faithful to keep you safe and secure in his loving hands each step along the way, through the most seemingly ordinary things of life—even when you cannot discern his sure and steady hand in all he wills (Heb.
 13:5).

 Maybe you’re not on the ground right now, but you know people who are.
 Don’t leave them there.
 Reach down and help drag them toward the finish line (2 Tim.
 4:7).
 Someday they may be dragging you there.